-C. Exemptions:
+C. Exemptions include all of the following:

-- 1. Industrial uses, communication facilities, utility installations and similar projects as determined by the development services director; or - 2.
-Federal, state, or county projects or structures; or - 3.
-Residential uses other than multifamily; or - 4.
-Public art expenditure not legally permissible due to the constraints imposed by the funding mechanism; or - 5.
-Routine maintenance projects such as surface treatments; or - 6.
-Safety improvements such as sidewalks and overlays with shouldering for bike lanes; or - 7.
+- 1. Industrial uses, communication facilities, utility installations and similar projects as determined by the development services director; - 2.
+Federal, state, or county projects or structures; - 3.
+Residential uses other than multifamily; - 4.
+Public art expenditure not legally permissible due to the constraints imposed by the funding mechanism; - 5.
+Routine maintenance projects such as surface treatments; - 6.
+Safety improvements such as sidewalks and overlays with shouldering for bike lanes; - 7.
 For public construction projects where the city has significant budgetary constraints that necessitate cost reduction, the city council may on a case-bycase basis eliminate or reduce city funds dedicated for art on a specific project.